StarCitizenWiki/mediawiki-extensions-EmbedVideo/README.md

 Note that this implementation differs from EmbedVideo v2.x in the following areas:
 * No `default content` is supported, i.e. text inside the tags
-* A default video id should be defined, else the player displays a blank embed
+* If no `defaultid` is provided, the player displays a visible placeholder container (service=`videolink`) until a link is clicked
-  * In the old implementation nothing was shown
+  * This restores legacy usage where a single player sits above a list of links
 * No `style` attribute can be set
 * Video lists are not supported
 * This currently disregards `$wgEmbedVideoFetchExternalThumbnails` and will fetch thumbnails upon clicking a link